claragiurgiu/Anime-Recommendations/README.md

 Finally, I tried a Singular Value Decomposition plus plus (SVD++) model.
 SVD++ is an extended version of SVD that works mostly on users' implicit and explicit ratings for the item.
 SVD++ was more successful than NMF, but it was not as successful as SVD.

-The final model was chosen based on its accuracy and performance.
+The final model was chosen based on its accuracy and performance with a RMSE of 0.9571 compared to the baseline of 2.1488.

 In conclusion, the SVD model was the most successful model for collaborative filtering.
 The model was able to generate latent features and make accurate predictions for a wide range of users and items.